crumblbear/TNChildCare/README.md

 # **Welcome!**
-We are CrumbleBear, an organization designed to help Chattanooga based organizations leverage their data through visualization, automation, and integration to align, communicate, and shift effort towards serving the mission.
+We are CrumbleBear, an organization designed to help Chattanooga based organizations leverage their data through visualization, automation, and integration so they can align, communicate, and shift effort towards serving the mission.
 In those efforts we work with a lot of local data.
 One such dataset is TN Child Care which is the basis of this repository and analysis.

 # **What is the Purpose?**
 We hope to accomplish a few things with this analysis and subsequent LinkedIn series.
 The primary objective is to take others on the journey of a data analytics/visualization project, and peal back the curtain on the work involved with such projects.
 This work will cover data extraction, automation, transformation, integration/loading, and visualization.